dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-requests.md

 [!code-csharp[](http-requests/samples/Startup.cs?name=snippet5)]

-In the preceding code, the `ValidateHeaderHandler` is registered as a transient service with DI.
+In the preceding code, the `ValidateHeaderHandler` is registered with DI.
+The handler **must** be registered in DI as transient.
 Once registered, `AddHttpMessageHandler` can be called, passing in the type for the handler.

 Multiple handlers can be registered in the order that they should execute.
 Each handler wraps the next handler until the final `HttpClientHandler` executes the request: